KWARC/GLIF/README.md

 GLIF Kernel
 ==========

-`glif_kernel` is a kernel for [Jupyter](https://jupyter.org/) that combines functionalities of [GF](https://www.grammaticalframework.org/), [MMT](https://uniformal.github.io/) and [ELPI](https://github.com/LPCIC/elpi).
+`glif_kernel` is a kernel for [Jupyter](https://jupyter.org/) that combines functionalities of [GF](https://www.grammaticalframework.org/), [MMT](https://uniformal.github.io/) and [ELPI](https://github.com/LPCIC/elpi)
+into a unified framework for natural-language semantics experimentation.
-It is based on the [GLF Kernel](https://github.com/kaiamann/glf_kernel), which only supports GF.
+It is based on the [GLF Kernel](https://github.com/kaiamann/glf_kernel), which only supports GF and MMT.

-GLIF is intended as a framework for natural language understanding (NLU) experiments.
-GF can be used to quickly write grammars for natural language fragments.
-MMT can be used to describe a logic and the translation from GF's parse trees into that logic, which is called semantics construction.
-ELPI is used for inference.
-This way, the GLIF kernel can be used to quickly implement the entire pipeline from natural language strings to a logical expression and then do inference for ambiguity resolution/theorem proving/...

-If you want to read more about GLF, the framework underlying GLIF, you may be interested in [this](https://kwarc.info/people/mkohlhase/submit/lfmtp-19.pdf) paper.

-You can also take a look at the tutorial notebook.
+**If you don't care about MMT/ELPI you can simply ignore those parts and just use the kernel for GF!!!**

+Similarly, it is possible, to use the kernel only for MMT theories.

 Prerequisites
 -------------

+Except for Python, all prerequisites are optional, i.e. if you don't install e.g. MMT, the kernel still works.
+You just can't use the MMT functionality in this case.

 #### Python